Paint Stain Remover Hacks You Need If You Have Kids!

 Removing oil-based paint stains from clothes can be a tricky affair as, just like oil, oil-based clothes do not mix with water.
 Using a dishwashing liquid on the stain will cut through the grease and soften the paint pigments.
-You can also use paint thinners but avoid using harsh chemicals when working with a delicate fabric.
+You can also use paint thinners as a paint stain remover in this case but avoid using harsh chemicals when working with a delicate fabric.
 Pre-treat your stain by soaking it in dishwashing liquid.
 Rinse and repeat, and then wash it with your usual settings in the washing machine.

 How to Remove Crayon Stains from Clothes?